plwai/OglSP/README.md

 # OglSP
 A simple opengl utilities stater pack which include utilities like shader loader, texture loader, sprite rendering and etc. A simple example is included in this project.
+Currently, only 2D is supported.

 # Dependency
 - CMake 3.10+